Kumbasaram

-Kumbasaram: The Confession is a 2015 Malayalam thriller film written and directed by Aneesh Anwar, starring Jayasurya, Honey Rose, Vineeth and Priyanka.
+Kumbasaram: The Confession is a 2015 Indian Malayalam thriller film written and directed by Aneesh Anwar, starring Jayasurya, Honey Rose, Vineeth and Priyanka.
 The film features music composed by Vishnu Mohan Sithara.
 The music label was Muzik247.
 The film deals with the unexpected tragedies that befall the family of an autorickshaw driver.
 The movie is an unofficial remake of Serbian film Klopka with few little changes.
 It released on 22 May 2015.

 Plot

 The movie begins with the confessions of Alby, an autorickshaw driver.
 He was leading a happy life with his wife Meera and their only son Jerry.
 Alby and Meera are extremely attached with Jerry and dream about his great future.
 But despite the expectations, Jerry falls critically ill; thus turning Alby and Meera's life upside down.